RPalaciosDev/sapfluxnet-transpiration-modeling/COLAB_TRAINING_GUIDE.md

 1. **Memory Traps**: Operations like `len(dask_dataframe)` and `dropna()` trigger computation across all partitions
 2. **Worker Kills**: Dask workers exceeded 95% memory budget during temporal split operations
 3. **Inefficient Memory Usage**: Using 80% of available memory left too little buffer for operations
-4. **Categorical Column Issues**: Data processing creates categorical columns that can't be filled with new values
+4. **Categorical Column Issues**: Data processing was creating pandas categorical dtypes instead of numeric dtypes (FIXED in pipeline)

 ## Solution: Two New Training Scripts

 ### 1. `train_colab_safe_xgboost.py` - Simple Split (Recommended for Initial Testing)

 **Features:**

 - Uses only 50% of available memory (ultra-conservative)
 - Simple partition-based split (not temporal)
 - Minimal XGBoost parameters
 - Avoids all memory traps

 **Use this when:**

 - You want to test if the basic training works
 - Memory is very limited (<4GB available)
 - You need a quick proof of concept

 **Limitations:**

 - Not temporally valid (random split)
 - May not be suitable for time series forecasting

 ### 2. `train_colab_temporal_xgboost.py` - Temporal Split (Recommended for Final Model)

 **Features:**

 - Uses 40% of available memory (conservative)
 - Proper temporal splits (80% early data for training, 20% later data for testing)
 - Moderate XGBoost parameters
 - Processes each partition separately for temporal splits

 **Use this when:**

 - You need scientifically valid temporal validation
 - You have sufficient memory (>6GB available)
 - You want the final production model